Activities & Societies

 King’s pupils regularly raise over £45,000 per year for their chosen charities through a variety of fund raising activities: 24 hour sponsored bike rides, fun runs, House quiz nights, coffee mornings and bake offs are among the regular activities.

 The School selects a ‘Charity of the Term’.
 Presentations are made in morning assembly, promoting the causes of charities with which pupils often have a personal association and a vote is subsequently taken.
 The cause that receives the most support becomes the Charity of the Term.
 Collections at the end of school services in the Cathedral and a sponsored ‘home clothes day’ are just two of the many ways in which funds will be raised.
-The Charities of the Term for Autumn Term 2017 is The Umbrella Centre and Catching Lives.
+The Charities of the Term for Lent Term 2018 are HART UK and Troy’s Travels.

 A highlight of the year is the sale of carnations by Walpole House around Valentine’s Day each February.
 Each carnation goes to the recipient with a valentine message attached on a ribbon and over 5,000 carnations are purchased every year.
 In 2017 over £3,300 was raised from the carnations sale which went to the Multiple Sclerosis Society UK.